Saperavi may be grabbing all the headlines as Georgian wine makes inroads to the UK market. But there’s a white grape we think you need to know about.

 Rkatsiteli is responsible for both high-volume, good value whites, and high-quality examples – especially those fermented on the skins in qvevri.
 Rkatsiteli grapes have great acidity and good body.
 It’s produced in both traditional Georgian style and with European vinification methods.
 Its versatility has made it the principle grape in most Kakhetian white wines.
 Because Rkatsiteli has relatively quiet aromatics, it is often blended with 15-20 % Mtsvane Kakhuri, such as for the PDOs Gurjaani, Tsinandali, and Vazisubani.
 The Mtsvane Kakhuri adds aromatics and softness to the finished wine.

 When vinified in the European style, Rkatsiteli offers subtle floral aromas with notes of citrus, quince, and apple.
-If vinified in Qvevri, the wine typically is more powerful, moderately tannic, with crisp acidity and rich flavours of honey, dried fruits and spices resulting from the oxidative handling.
-Rkatsiteli is primarily made in a dry style, but it is also a core grape variety in the PDO Kardenakhi which is designated for a fortified wine.
+Chateau Svanidze’s bottled aged version is a brilliant example of this style.
+If vinified in Qvevri, Rkatsiteli is typically more powerful, moderately tannic, with crisp acidity and rich flavours of honey, dried fruits and spices resulting from the oxidative handling.
+Rkatsiteli is primarily made in a dry style, but it is also a core grape variety in the PDO Kardenakhi which is a sweet, honeyed, fortified wine.